Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 ##### 4.2 Incorrect Reporting - XXXXXXXXXXXXX
 Whereas a failure to provide the storage specific report, or omission of certain values will simply cause a bad score, incorrect data will, if discovered, count as a catastrophic error.

-#### 5. Formally introduce Processes and Procedures  - XXXXXXXXXXXXX
-Create and get approval from the Council (via proposal) for all significant Processes/Procedures/Standards your working group needs to function effectively.

-#### 6. Update Documentation - XXXXXXXXXXXXX
-Review all sources of documentation related to the Working Group (such as Notion, Github, Handbook, etc.) and update any outdated information.

-#### 7. Maintain Storage system in public testnet  - XXXXXXXXXXXXX
-Provide any assistance needed if JSG/BWG reach you for the help in public testnet.
-You can assign the same worker to hold nodes both for testnet and mainnet.

-#### 7. Provide reports   - XXXXXXXXXXXXX
-Submit your plan for the next term no later than 14400 blocks before the end of the current term.
-Please follow the specified [format](https://joystream.notion.site/Working-Group-Summary-976c881decb744b08c8f375a06807fa3).

-#### 8. Develop startegic plan  - XXXXXXXXXXXXX
-Create an initial outline for your Working Group's strategic plan that covers more than one year period.
-Please be as detailed as possible.

-#### 9. Intellectual property - XXXXXXXXXXXXX

-Let's find out which intellectual property and digital assets will stay with JSG and which will be transferred to your WG.
-Prepare the list of such assets with their name, description and URLs.

-Some more questions on this:

-- Usage: How will we use these new assets?
-- Payments: Who will pay for the services?
-What's the procedure?
-- Asset protection: How will DAO protect their assets?
-Each time new members join the Joystream DAO council, it is important to ensure that they do not misuse its resources.
-These individuals will possess privileged information, which could cause harm to the DAO if it is not managed responsibly.

 #### Links to old scores (FYI)
 - [Forum Handbook Scores](https://github.com/Joystream/handbook/blob/92697066f2bf2d09752bfda5fba5da378fa812f4/testnet/council-period-scoring/forum-score.md)